Deadline for Abstracts: July 17, 2019

 - Upload Long Abstract

-- The long abstract, written according to the guidelines described above, must be uploaded here.
+- The long abstract, written according to the guidelines described above, must be uploaed here.

 - Use PDF format.

-- Use the browse button to find your abstract document on your computer.
+- Use the Browse button to find your abstract on your computer.

 - Click Submit.

 - Logout by selecting Sign out in the top menu bar.